 Prospective students have to face many choices.
 Is a large university or a small liberal arts college what you want?
 Or maybe an urban environment seems like a better fit.
 Perhaps an enclosed campus feels more at home.
 In addition, if you have hearing loss, maybe you prefer schools with exceptional accommodations for your needs.

 While it may be hard to know where to start, here are a few programs that you may want to consider.
 Most of these colleges are especially relevant for students with severe or profound hearing loss:

 "In college I realized I needed to be proactive about my hearing..."

 As HearingLife's Chief Audiologist, Dr. Leslie Soiles, explains, it was in college that she realized she needed to address her hearing loss in order to get where she wanted to go in life.
 "When I got hearing aids, it was life-changing."
 Hear her incredible story about how treating her hearing loss launched a career in audiology.

 Pursuing hearing-related research and education

 Is audiology your passion?
 Maybe you want to consider a path researching audiology and hearing loss.
 Across the country, schools offer programs to train tomorrow’s audiologist.
 One resource is the American Speech-Language-Hearing Association’s online directory of higher educational programs in audiology.
 Most noteworthy, prospective students may apply for scholarships to study audiology.

 Most of all, if you are considering programs that start next year, now’s the time to get your ducks in a row.
-Our staff can discuss the latest in communication-focused technology.
-Even more, we can advise how to integrate hearing aids in certain learning environments.
-Finally, contact HearingLife at (866) 657-6952 today to set up an appointment.
+Our staff can provide a demonstration the latest in communication-focused technology.
+Even more, we can advise how to integrate hearing aids in certain learning environments and help you select what's the best hearing aid for your lifestyle.
+Finally, contact HearingLife at (844) 836-5003 today to set up an appointment for a hearing assessment.*